scylladb/scylladb/docs/kb/compaction.rst

 * Major Compaction
    A user triggers (using nodetool) a compaction over all SSTables, merging the individual tables according to the selected compaction strategy.

 .. caution:: It is always best to allow Scylla to automatically run minor compactions.
 Major compactions can exhaust resources, increase operational costs, and take up valuable disk space.
-This requires you to have 50% more disk space than your data unless you are using `Incremental compaction strategy (ICS)`_.
+This requires you to have 50% more disk space than your data unless you are using :ref:`Incremental compaction strategy (ICS) <incremental-compaction-strategy-ics>`.

 View Compaction Statistics
 --------------------------